Jousting: Modern-day jousting

 Jousting reenactors have been active since the 1970s.
+At the Ulster 71 exhibition in Belfast a medieval joust was reenacted.
 A more popular modern-day jousting show took place in 1972 at the Principality of Gwrych in North Wales near Abergele.
 Various companies, such as Knights Limited, held organized shows with anywhere between five and fifty actors present.

-Between 1980 and 1982, the Little England theme park in Orlando, Florida was planned to become a jousting stadium, ultimately being cancelled due to high interest rates.
 Other companies such as Medieval Times include this sport in its dinner show.
 Jousting shows are also held seasonally at Warwick Castle and Hever Castle in England.
 Groups like the Knights of Middle England and Knights of Royal England travel around Britain and Europe staging medieval jousting tournaments.
 At the Danish museum Middelaldercentret, daily jousting tournaments are held during the season.